Ray-Way Products

 2024-10-13 "Spaceship"

-I named the route for this cute highway display (Location), which goes back umpteen years and is very famous.
+I named today's route for this cute highway display (Location), which goes back umpteen years and is very famous.
 And for the spectacular launching and landing of Starship 5, which I was watching live this morning, just before my departure from home.
 (Link) This was the first catching of the booster back at the launch pad.
 Truly a historic event.

 Welcome to Artesia, NM (Location)

 Back at the Duck Pond in Carlsbad.
-This is a real treat after riding in the arid high desert all day.
+This is a real visual treat after riding in the arid high desert all day.

 Fuel Stop #3: Carlsbad, New Mexico